 Graham Nicholls is a British author of two books on out-of-body experiences, which he has explored for over 25 years.
 He has also developed his own technology and techniques for inducing out-of-body states, which he teaches through workshops and online coaching sessions worldwide.
-He has lectured at venues including Cambridge University, The Theosophical Society, The London College of Spirituality, and the London Science Museum, and has been widely featured in the media, including the BBC, The Independent, The Telegraph, The Daily Express, and The Times.
+He has lectured at venues including Cambridge University, The Society for Psychical Research, and the London Science Museum, and has been widely featured in the media, including the BBC, The Independent, The Telegraph, The Daily Express, and The Times.
 He is currently developing a research project looking into his own OBEs, which he hopes will bridge the gap between neuroscience and veridical research.

 For more information on his work, please visit http://www.grahamnicholls.com

 Graham Nicholls Books